Asqatasun/Contrast-Finder-Firefox/Technical-documentation.md

 The extension's UI is a sidebar.
 Its code is wrote in one HTML file (data/contrast-finder-module.html).
 The interface is design with CSS, all CSS files to design the sidebar are available in data/css/ folder.<br/>
 The interface listen and send messages to the main script using the data/js/form.js file.
 When an event is catched, the form.js file modify the sidebar DOM (for the UI) and send message to the main script.

+### Other files

+Some utils function are available under the lib/utils/ folder :
+* to convert RGB color to its hexadecimal value or to get the pixel color pointed by the mouse (color-utils.js).
+* to get the ratio from a background and a foreground (ratio-utils.js).